Larry Harding and Steve Malley

-Managed Global Expansion: 3 Strategies for Growth in the United States
+Managed Global Expansion: 3 Strategies for Growth in the US

 For many companies, the idea of expanding into a new market can be intimidating.
 Where would you even start?
 Although you don’t have to turn too far to garner an opinion on the subject these days, where you turn to for true guidance and expert clarity is a challenge.

-Lately, the focus in global expansion has been concentrated on hiring “Work from Anywhere” personnel in lower cost labor markets with growing population centers.
-These global workers are becoming increasingly accustomed to third party employment.
+Lately, the focus on global expansion has been concentrated on hiring “Work from Anywhere” personnel in lower-cost labor markets with growing population centers.
+These global workers are becoming increasingly accustomed to third-party employment.
 But what about hiring talent in the United States?

 According to a study published by Crunchbase, nearly 140,000 workers in US-based tech companies have been laid off so far this year, much higher than the 93,000 workers whose tech jobs were slashed during 2022.